Casperento/Casperento/README.md

 #### About me:

-- :mortar_board: I'm working on a final paper in Malware Analysis;
+- :mortar_board: I'm writing my final paper in Malware Analysis;
 - :blue_book: I wrote an introductory textbook about [Digital Forensics and Incident Response](https://github.com/Casperento/ebook-introducao-fdri), but it's only available in Brazilian Portuguese for now;
 - :dragon_face: I like studying Programming Languages and Compilers;
 - :video_game: I'm also a gamer that likes to modify games for fun;